 Healthcare Provider/Provider & Provider/Payer (Reimbursement) Disputes

 At the Law Office of Kevin O’Mahony, we represent healthcare providers and businesses in both provider/provider and provider/payer or reimbursement disputes.
 Providers are the hospital or health system, physician or physician group, laboratory services provider, ambulatory care center, dentist, chiropractor, optometrist, therapist, nurse or other party that provides healthcare services and seeks payment for one or more claims from a payer.

 Payers or “payors” (both spellings are often used) are the health insurance companies or other parties responsible for: (1) paying all or part of a claim relating to the rendering of healthcare services; or (2) administering the payment of such a claim for another entity.
 Included as payers are third parties who administer self-funded plans on the plan sponsor’s behalf.
 Not included are employers who sponsor benefit plans.

 Disputes between providers themselves (not involving payers) can arise in multiple contexts.
 They include physician disputes with hospitals, health systems, medical staffs, and their own physician groups.
 We also handle provider/vendor disputes.
 Many, if not all, of those contexts are discussed on the other individual Practice Area pages of this website.
-We invite you to review those pages, and contact us if you wish to schedule a consultation to discuss a dispute in any of those areas.
-But Provider/Payer disputes, which are discussed here, have some distinct characteristics, including:
+We invite you to review those pages, and contact us if you wish to discuss a dispute in any of those areas.
+But provider/payer or provider/plan disputes, which are discussed here, have some distinct characteristics, including:

 - The provider sector and the payer sector have ongoing, intertwined relationships with disputes that resurface.